Strolling along Laguna Beach

 The Walter Pyramid, home to Long Beach State basketball and volleyball games

 *See a movie on the beach – During the summer months, various cities offer free movies on the beach.
 This is a really neat experience, especially for tourists visiting from colder climates.
-I have seen movies in the park before, but watching one of your favorite 80’s movie on the beach is that much better!
-Long Beach offers a particularly nice lineup and setting.
+I have seen movies in the park before, but watching one of your favorite 80’s movie on the beach (we saw Ferris Bueller) is that much better!

 *Ride the Ferris wheel in Long Beach – Although this one is not likely to be featured on any top travel lists, it should be!
 The views of Long Beach and the ocean are fantastic and it only costs a mere $3!
-Some of the best views I experienced during my time in Southern California!
+Some of the best views I experienced during my time living here.

 Long Beach, CA Ferris Whee